 We’re paying homage to Mystical Ninja Starring Goemon today, a Nintendo 64 game from 1997 which is certainly up for the award of weirdest video game ever.

 The normally reasonably sensible Konami is behind the series, but with this one they utterly lost it and really went full on in the pursuit of Japanese surrealism.

 20 years ago it was unusual for the more bizarre Japanese RPGs to even make it out for release in the West.

-We’d all become used to Final Fantasy games, but the particularly insane video games (JRPGs, as they are known) were considered too mental for the likes of the UK.
+We’d all become used to the likes of Secret of Mana (1994), the particularly insane video games (JRPGs, as they are known) were considered too mental for the likes of the UK.